 Incrementalist - one who advocates for change by degrees; gradualism.

 Incumbent - A person who currently holds office.
 Incumbents who are seeking to run again generally have an advantage.
 Historically, in the United States, it is almost impossible to beat an incumbent.

-Instant-Runoff Voting - also known as Ranked Choice Voting.
+Instant-Runoff Voting - also known as Ranked Choice Voting or Single Transferable Vote.
 Voters rank candidates by preference on their ballots.
 If a candidate wins a majority of first-preference votes, he or she is declared the winner.
 If no candidate wins a majority of first-preference votes, the candidate with the fewest first-preference votes is eliminated.
 First-preference votes cast for the failed candidate are eliminated, lifting the second-preference choices indicated on those ballots.
 A new tally is conducted to determine whether any candidate has won a majority of the adjusted votes.
 The process is repeated until a candidate wins an outright majority.

 Insurrection - a violent uprising against an authority or government

 Interest Convergence - Interest convergence is a theory coined by the late, law professor and spiritual godfather to the field of study known as Critical Race Theory.
 Interest convergence stipulates that black people achieve civil rights victories only when white and black interests converge.
 Only when the dominant class' interest is also enhanced or further secured will the subordinated class be allowed some degree of relief.

 Intersectionality - a theoretical framework that comes from critical theory to describe the way that oppressive institutions like racism, sexism, ableism, xenophobia, classism, transphobia, etc are interlapping and cannot be separated from one another.
 The concept was originally coined by Kimberle Crenshaw: